Part Of An Invisible Workforce

-Regardless of the nature of the care needed, caregivers selflessly bring comfort, social engagement, and stability to those they love, putting the wellbeing of others before their own.
+Regardless of the nature of the care needed, caregivers selflessly bring comfort.
+As well social engagement, and stability to those they love, putting the well-being of others before their own.

 Which leads to the question: Who is caring for the caregivers?

-If you regularly experience any of these, stress may be catching up with you, and you should seek help, or be sure to have some ways of coping with the stress of caregiving.
+If you regularly experience any of these, stress may be catching up with you.
+You should seek help, or be sure to have some ways of coping with the stress of caregiving.
 When caregivers experience stress very intensely, or over long periods of time, they may suffer from “burnout.”

-Burnout – neglecting your own needs to the point where you become so fatigued, malnourished, or emotionally overburdened that you can no longer continue caregiving – is harmful not only to yourself, but to your loved one as well.
+Burnout – neglecting your own needs to the point where you become so fatigued, malnourished, or emotionally overburdened that you can no longer continue caregiving.
+It is harmful not only to yourself, but to your loved one as well.

 Rosalyn Carter said it best: “There are only four kinds of people in the world – those who have been caregivers, those who are currently caregivers, those who will be caregivers and those who will need caregivers.”

 There are a variety of ways to provide some quick relief for stress.
-Sometimes just taking a deep breath or counting to ten will relieve the immediate stress you are experiencing and allow you to continue responding to a stressful situation more calmly and effectively.
+Sometimes just taking a deep breath or counting to ten will relieve the immediate stress you are experiencing.
+Also, it allows you to continue responding to a stressful situation more calmly and effectively.
 Mild exercise – a walk, swim, yoga – can also quickly reduce your stress level.

 Sometimes, a personal affirmation, such as the famous Alcoholics Anonymous reminder “One day at a time,” is sufficient to reduce stress and remind yourself that you can make it through this day despite its difficulties and challenges.

 Get someone to give you a break and take some time off for something you love to do – a movie; a long bath; reading; a visit to the salon.